stackitcloud/stackit-cli/docs/stackit_mariadb_instance_describe.md

   Get details of a MariaDB instance with ID "xxx"
   $ stackit mariadb instance describe xxx

-  Get details of a MariaDB instance with ID "xxx" in a table format
+  Get details of a MariaDB instance with ID "xxx" in JSON format
-  $ stackit mariadb instance describe xxx --output-format pretty
+  $ stackit mariadb instance describe xxx --output-format json
 ```

 ### Options